allianceauth/allianceauth/docs/features/groups.md

 Administrators can create custom groups for users to join.
 Examples might be groups like `Leadership`, `CEO` or `Scouts`.

-When you create a Django `Group`, Auth automatically creates a corresponding `AuthGroup` model.
+When you create a `Group` additional settings are available beyond the normal Django group model.
 The admin page looks like this:

 ![AuthGroup Admin page](/_static/images/features/group-admin.png)